 - The ORA will notify the department when the application is signed and/or submitted, if electronically via grants.gov.

-- For paper originals, the department picks up the original application and the department copy of the route sheet, makes the necessary copies, and submits the application to the sponsor so that it arrives by the deadline date.
+- For paper originals, the department picks up the original application, makes the necessary copies, and submits the application to the sponsor so that it arrives by the deadline date.

-- When the sponsor notifies the PI or an assignment number, award, or rejection, the PI should notify the ORA of that status so that the PAMS record can be updated.
+- When the sponsor notifies the PI of an assignment number, award, or rejection, the PI should notify the ORA of that status so that the PAMS record can be updated.

 - Most federal award notices are sent to Finance and Operations (Sponsored Projects), which notifies the department and sets up the account and notifies ORA and the department of the account number.
-SP also copies the award to ORA, which enters the information into the ORA data base.
+SP also copies the award to ORA, which enters the information into PAMS.

 Deborah L. Smith, Ed.D.